DNN-Connect/razor-blade/README.md

 ### Commands to Shorten Texts Correctly

-1. `CropText(value, length)` - will cut off the text at the best place, but maximum length as specified.
+1. `Text.Crop(value, length)` - will cut off the text at the best place, but maximum length as specified.
 Special behavior is that html-entities and umlauts (like `&nbsp;` or `&uuml;`) are treated as one character, and it will try to not cut off a word in the middle of the word, but backtrack to the previous space.

-1. `Ellipsis(value, length)` - will show value, and if it's longer than max-length, will go add an "..."-character (`&hellip;`) instead
+1. `Text.Ellipsis(value, length)` - will show value, and if it's longer than max-length, will go add an "..."-character (`&hellip;`) instead

-1. `Ellipsis(value, length, suffix)` - same as the simple one, but you can specify what should be added
+1. `Text.Ellipsis(value, length, suffix)` - same as the simple one, but you can specify what should be added

 ### Commands to Check for Real Text-Contents

-1. `HasText(someObjectOrString)` - true if it has real text, false if it's null, not a string, an empty string or a string containing just whitespace and/or html-whitespaces like `&nbsp;` or `&#160;`
+1. `Text.Has(someObjectOrString)` - true if it has real text, false if it's null, not a string, an empty string or a string containing just whitespace and/or html-whitespaces like `&nbsp;` or `&#160;`

-1. `HasText(someObjectOrString, false)` - true if it has real text, false if it's null, not a string, an empty string or a string containing just whitespace.
+1. `Text.Has(someObjectOrString, false)` - true if it has real text, false if it's null, not a string, an empty string or a string containing just whitespace.
 Html-Whitespace is treated as real text in this case.

-1. `FirstText(intendedValue, fallbackIfEmpty)` - returns the first text if it has content, otherwise the fallback.
+1. `Text.First(intendedValue, fallbackIfEmpty)` - returns the first text if it has content, otherwise the fallback.
 Will treat html-whitespace like `&nbsp;` as a space (empty)

-1. `FirstText(intendedValue, fallbackIfEmpty, false)` - same as before, but will treat html-whitespace as real text
+1. `Text.First(intendedValue, fallbackIfEmpty, false)` - same as before, but will treat html-whitespace as real text

-1. `FirstText(intendedValue, next-value, next-value, [up to 5 values])` - same behavior as above, values will be checked in the order given.
+1. `Text.First(intendedValue, next-value, next-value, [up to 5 values])` - same behavior as above, values will be checked in the order given.

-1. `FirstText(intendedValue, next-value, next-value, [up to 5 values], false)` - same behavior as above, values will be checked in the order given.
+1. `Text.First(intendedValue, next-value, next-value, [up to 5 values], false)` - same behavior as above, values will be checked in the order given.
 By ending with `false` html-whitespace will not be cleaned but treated as text.

 ### WIP #1

-1. `StripTags(html)` - strips the html from an string
+1. `Tags.Remove(html)` - strips the html from an string
 1. `ToDynamic(dictionary)` - converts a Dictionary to an expando object, so you can write obj.Property instead of obj["Property"]

 ## WIP